grapebread/cybersecurity-final-project/README.md

 12/14

-- Josephine: Outlined presentation and started explaining encryption/decryption of Hill Cipher
+- Josephine: Outlined presentation and started explaining encryption/decryption of Hill Cipher.
+Made functions for inverting a matrix, converting letters into a matrix, and encrypting a message (all before 12/14).
 - Shuprovo: Continued trying to work out how breaking the Hill cipher through known-plaintext attacks would be implemented (both in class and at home)

 12/15